aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 -   ignored_resources: A list of paths under the ``about_resource`` path, which are not documented in the ABOUT file, and the information in the ABOUT file does not apply to these subpaths.
+-   deployed_resource: A single path or a list of paths which point to the resource where the documented resouce is deployed.
 -   version: Component or package version.
 A component or package usually has a version, such as a revision number or hash from a version control system (for a snapshot checked out from VCS such as Subversion or Git).
 If not available, the version should be the date